 Aerospace Engineering Colloquium

 The Aerospace Engineering Colloquium (AE 598) is a required course that satisfies the professional development component of the Master of Aerospace Engineering (MAE).
 MAE students are required to complete nine (9) credits of colloquium participation to satisfy the degree requirements.
-Only students admitted into the MAE degree program are eligible to enroll in this course for credit.
-However, all students and faculty are welcome to attend.
+However, all members of the UW community are welcome to attend and participate.

 Topics may include current research and advances in aerospace technology as well as other themes relevant to the professional development of aerospace engineers.
 To earn credit for this course, students must complete a required set of writing assignments.

 216 Loew Hall

 Army Research & Development for Aerospace & Extreme Environments